CP4 high-pressure fuel pump on a workbench, illustrating the internal components that commonly fail from poor lubrication and fuel quality.

 DEF Requirement Changes for U.S. Diesels (2027 Update Explained)

 The EPA has officially eased several DEF-related requirements for U.S. diesel vehicles and equipment — and for diesel operators across the country, this is a long-awaited change.
-The update not only removes some of the most disruptive rules ever applied to diesel engines, but it also signals that federal regulators may be shifting toward more practical, diesel-friendly policies moving forward.
+These updates matter not only to fleets and contractors, but also to buyers comparing used diesel trucks for sale in Texas, where emissions compliance and downtime directly affect long-term ownership costs.

 Read the rest of this entry >>